Ex dancer, choreologist, and fitness expert. Author of The Kand Technique, and Fellow of the Benesh Institute at the Royal Academy of Dance.

-In all the previous exercises for foot and toes alignment we made sure that the knee-cap was centered above the middle toe when bending the leg in standing (for example when you go up and down the stairs).
+In all the previous exercises for foot and toes alignment, we made sure that the knee cap was centered above the middle toe when bending the leg in standing (for example when you go up and down the stairs).
 Now practice an Arch Lift to strengthen the arches.
 Try to pick things up with your feet to develop the right muscles for restoring and maintaining both the long arch and the cross arch.
 In addition, follow the exercise in the following video and try to do it on a daily basis until your flat feet are cured with a strong arch.

 How Often?
-Multitasking
+Try Multitasking

 There are numerous situations when you can fill time by training your body while doing something else or simply to fill up boring waiting time.
-Once you understand and have become familiar with the exercises above, rather than setting aside valuable time especially to "exercise", you can perform any of the above moves every time you take your shoes and socks off, or when you are waiting for the kettle to boil, or while you are brushing your teeth, or while waiting for something to download on your computer, or even in the shower.
+Once you understand and have become familiar with the exercises above, rather than setting aside valuable time, especially to "exercise", you can perform any of the above moves every time you take your shoes and socks off, or when you are waiting for the kettle to boil, or while you are brushing your teeth, or while waiting for something to download on your computer, or even in the shower.

 Practice Makes Perfect

 It is well worth investing some initial attention and constant practice in the beginning.
 In this way, what you learn here can become automatically incorporated into your daily habits.
-Once the body has accepted constant correction as a new behavior, the new behavior becomes the norm - it's in the bag, you will never have to think about it ever again.
+Once the body has accepted constant correction as a new behavior, the new behavior becomes the norm - it's in the bag, and you will never have to think about it ever again.

-Be Well Grounded - Don't be a Push-Over
+Don't Be a Push-Over

-What has confidence to do with your feet?
+What has self-confidence to do with your feet?
 Well, in body language, someone who is well grounded with a decent posture and feet they can walk on comfortably literally "stands his/her ground" and is not so easily pushed over.
 Confidence invites respect!

-Share your Thoughts
+Share Your Thoughts

 You will find real live case studies and any questions you may have will be answered in the comments discussion below.